 In many review articles, the pharmacodynamic effects of Saccharomyces cerevisiae were classified into three main domains of action: a luminal and a trophic action as well as an influence on the immune response.
-Since many results reflect on in-vitro data or were obtaind in animals with different physiology concerning the digestive system, the biological relevance of these results cannot be evaluated.
-Nevertheless, since some of the effects could also be seen in patients it seems that at least basically the non-clinical results on pharmacodynamic support the usage of Saccharomyces cerevisiae in the conditions linked to diarrhea.
+Since many results reflect on in vitro data or were obtained in animals with different physiology concerning the digestive system, the biological relevance of these results cannot be evaluated.
+Nevertheless, since some of the effects could also be seen in patients, it seems that at least principally the non-clinical results on pharmacodynamics support the usage of Saccharomyces cerevisiae in conditions linked to diarrhoea.

-Immediately after introduction in the oesophagus live and dead cells are moved through the gastrointestinal tract simultaneously with an irreversible degradation.
+Immediately after introduction in the oesophagus, live and dead cells are moved through the gastrointestinal tract simultaneously with an irreversible degradation.
 Disappearance from the stomach and oesophagus was followed by appearance in the small intestine.
 Ultimately, Saccharomyces cerevisiae appears in the bowel and faeces thereby were less than 1% of the administered live cells recovered in faeces.
-The recovery of dead cells is incomplete, since there is an irreversible loss in the gastrointestinal tract by digestion of the cell wall.
-The majority of dead cells (83% in rat) introduced in the gastrointestinal tract are destroyed in a 24 h period.
-Cells of irreversible loss in the gastrointestinal tract by digestion of the cross the gastrointestinal wall.
+The recovery of dead cells is incomplete, because there is an irreversible loss in the gastrointestinal tract by digestion of the cell wall.
+The majority of dead cells (83% in rat) introduced in the gastrointestinal tract are destroyed in a 24 hours period.
+Cells of irreversible loss in the gastrointestinal tract by digestion of the cell wall do not cross the gastrointestinal wall.

 There are only very limited toxicological data available.
 Studies on reproductive and developmental toxicity are not available.
-In the case of intravenous application, the preclinical data suggest that virulence of Saccharomyces boulardii cannot be excluded particularly in immunocompromised patients.
+In the case of i.v. administration, the non-clinical data suggest that virulence of Saccharomyces boulardii cannot be excluded, particularly in immunocompromised patients.